lino-framework/book/docs/dev/docstrings.rst

 Our solution to these problems is to not use autosummary but to create one (or several) specs pages.
-Usage example is :mod:`lino.modlib.auth` where all the docstrings have been moved to the :ref:`specs`.
+Usage example is :mod:`lino.modlib.users` where all the docstrings have been moved to the :ref:`specs`.
 I believe that this is now finally our prefererred way for structuring the documentation of a plugin.
 I created :ticket:`1708` for this and started this document.